How to Write a Meta Title for Improved SEO (+ ChatGPT Prompt)

 Keep refining and analyzing meta titles to achieve better results and get your website the attention it deserves.

-How long should a meta title be for the best SEO results?
+How long should a meta title be so it does not get cut off in Google?

 Article by Andy Feliciotti